fbpx

 The Quadratus Lumborum (QL) Muscle

 The Quadratus Lumborum (QL) muscle can be tricky for your massage therapist to reach.
 The QLs are located deep in the abdomen, but oddly enough, causes a majority of low back pain.
-Stretching from the posterior ilium (the large round
+Stretching from the posterior ilium (the large round bone at

 Read More »